 - to raise the profile of the issues.

-Titles are edited by Jon Robins and published by the Justice Gap and Solicitors Journal.
-They are all freely available online.
+Titles are edited by Jon Robins and published by Solicitors Journal.
+They are all freely available on the Internet.

 ‘We need all the constructive ideas we can get.
 The book makes a valuable contribution.’

 Michael Zander QC on Closing the Justice Gap.

 ‘[An] excellent and thought-provoking collection of essays by distinguished authors from across the spectrum of involvement and interest.
 In my view the essays make a valuable contribution to what is a necessary, vital and current debate.
 I commend them to you.’

 Titles so far include: